hdlopesrocha/environment-setup-kit/README.md

 * Improving code quality by sharing best practices among all programmers

 ## How to contribute
-If you have suggestions for enhancement or have identified a problem in our Environment Setup and Configuration guides we are happy to receive your contributions.
+If you have an idea for a guide, suggestions for enhancement or have identified a problem in one of our Environment Setup and Configuration guides we are happy to receive your contributions.

 Please make sure you: